-He loves backpacking around the world, so if that is your dream, check him out.
+He loves traveling the world, so if that is your dream, check him out.

 Oh, and one last thing, he is currently taking over (Dec 2016)

-She has since travelled the world, visiting over 50 countries, volunteering and is now consulting on the side.
+She has certainly been to see the world, visiting over 50 countries, volunteering and is now consulting on the side.

 If solo female travel is something your aspire to, then Kiersten is someone you should be following!

-This guy has been traveling forever, or since December 1999 to be exact.
+This is one of those travel blogs where the guy has been traveling forever – since December 1999 to be exact.
 That was when he landed in Thailand with the intention of staying for 3 months.
 Sound familiar?